Quick Verdict: Flash Brew Wins for Fresh Iced Coffee

 Step-by-Step Brewing Instructions

-- Rinse your paper filter with hot water, then discard the rinse water (keep the ice!).
+Rinse your paper filter with hot water, then discard the rinse water without dumping the ice.

-- Slowly pour the remaining 150 grams of water in circular motions over 2 to 3 minutes.
+Pour the remaining 150 grams of water slowly in circles over 2 to 3 minutes.

-- Let the coffee finish dripping, then swirl the server to melt remaining ice.
+Let the coffee finish dripping, then swirl the server so the brew chills evenly.

 How to Make Cold Brew at Home